Using the $W$ as a Standard Candle to Reach the Top: Calibrating Energy Correlator Based Top Mass Measurements

 \emph{Monte Carlo study.}---Having illustrated that EECs can be used to robustly identify the angular scales associated with the $W$ and top masses, we now show that this allows us to precisely extract the value of the top mass in units of the known $W$ mass.
-Crucially, this calibration can be performed without needing to know the jet $p_T$, which has large experimental uncertainties, large non-perturbative corrections \cite{Dasgupta:2007wa}, and is sensitive to the parton distribution functions (PDFs).
+Crucially, we demonstrate that this calibration can be performed without needing to know the jet $p_T$, which has large experimental uncertainties, large nonperturbative corrections~\cite{Dasgupta:2007wa}, and is sensitive to the parton distribution functions (PDFs).

 The conversion should be performed using a full calculation of the observable.
 The formalism to achieve this will be presented in future work.
-Here we show how this can be performed using a parton shower study where a polynomial is used to fit for the peak positions $\zeta_t$ and $\zeta_W$.
+Here, we show how this can be performed using a parton shower study where a polynomial is used to fit for the peak positions $\zeta_t$ and $\zeta_W$.
+In the large boost limit of a top quark decay~\cite{Holguin:2024tkz},

+where the coefficient $C$ has a perturbative expansion and depends on the jet radius $R$. $C$'s magnitude is dominated by the relative boost of the $W$ boson which is largely determined by the top decay at fixed order.
+The exact magnitude of $C$ will differ between event generators which employ different approximations to the NLO top decay.
 We considered the \Herwigxx~\cite{Bahr:2008pv,Bahr:2008tf,Bellm:2019zci}, \Pythiaxx~\cite{Sjostrand:2014zea} and \Vinciaxx~\cite{vincia:2016} parton showers.
-Consistent results were found across parton shower models, and so here we mostly focus on \Pythia.
 We reconstruct anti-$k_T$~\cite{Cacciari:2008gp} jets with radii $R=1, ~ 1.2, ~ 1.5$ using \Fastjet~\cite{Cacciari:2011ma}.
-We found the extraction of the top mass to be largely independent of $R$, and so focus on $R=1.2$ in this \emph{Letter}.
-We first illustrate that the ratio $\zeta_t/\zeta_W$ extracted from the peak positions of the distribution is independent of the jet $p_T$.
-We then show that this ratio is insensitive to hadronization effects.
+We found the extraction of the top mass to be largely independent of $R$, and so we here focus on $R=1.2$.
+We first illustrate that the ratio $\zeta_t/\zeta_W$ extracted from the peak positions is virtually independent of the jet $p_T$.
+We then show that this ratio is largely insensitive to nonperturbative effects.